-Box Turtles in the Garden—Close Encounters of the Reptilian Kind
+Box Turtles in the Garden

 I should have known from the start that I was in for a close encounter of the reptilian kind.
 From my first spring on Shelter Island, a sleepy little place sandwiched between the north and south forks of eastern Long Island, homemade Box Turtle X'ing signs sprouted mysteriously along roadsides as soon as the shadbush began to bloom.
 Over the next decade I'd occasionally see one of the peaceful little beasts chomping on a plump mushroom while plodding deliberately across my moss lawn.
 I even collected their boxlike shells from my woods, each one a unique pattern of yellow to orange splotches, blotches, streaks, and dabs on a dark background.
 Back then, box turtles seemed cute, but they weren't as beguiling as the monarchs, swallowtails, and other butterflies I spent so much time and money luring to my garden.

 Then, one morning early last summer, a box turtle lumbered stoically through my butterfly meadow, trudged across my mangy back lawn, made his way to the middle of my patio, then stopped dead in his tracks.
 He extended his long reptilian neck and proceeded to look dolefully from side to side.
 After what seemed like ages, he continued across the patio to a white pine along the edge of the woods and disappeared in the pine needle duff.